-You may be familiar with the brand MyPillow from its unique commercials on both the TV and the radio.
+Some might be familiar with the brand MyPillow – probably from its unique commercials on both the TV and the radio.
 But what’s the deal with MyPillow pillows?
-I got my hands on one of their White MyPillow Premium pillows and spent several nights testing it out.
-If you’re ready for my take on the pillow, who I think it’s a good fit for and if it’s worth the hype – check out my video review and written review below!
+We got our hands on one of their White MyPillow Premium pillows and our reviewer Katie spent several nights testing it out.
+To get our take on the pillow, who we think it’s a good fit for, and if it’s worth the hype – check out our video review and MyPillow Premium written review below!

 There are several different types of MyPillow pillows to choose from.
 In this review, we’re focusing specifically on the MyPillow Premium pillow.
 We got the White pillow which is the medium firmness option.
 Here are more details on the pillow: